 Many subcontractors employed workers intermittently, and these companies typically did not leave a copy of employee records with the prime contractor.
 Thus, the availability of a list of names of former workers (employee roster) varies greatly by site.

 The FWP Projects send invitations to individuals using the last known address.
 When addresses are outdated or inaccurate, the FWP Projects use address-update services to obtain current contact information.
 The FWP Projects also periodically check the list of workers’ names against the National Death Index to ensure they do not send letters of invitation to decease individuals.

 All FWP Projects use multiple outreach methods to notify eligible former DOE workers about the availability of FWP services.
 The primary method of outreach is direct mailings to former workers inviting them to participate in the program.
 The FWP Projects also conduct outreach events, e.g., public meetings, health fairs, etc., at DOE sites or in the communities near DOE facilities.
-All in-person outreach events took place before the onset of COVID-19; afterwards FWP Projects conducted virtual outreach events.
-In FY 2022, the FWP Projects participated in 376 outreach events and assisted the DOL with 6 of its outreach events.
+In FY 2023, the FWP Projects participated in 305 outreach events and assisted the DOL with 12 of its outreach events.
 Workers also receive exit packets with program information and the hyperlinks to retiree/DOE site webpages when separating from a DOE or DOE-related site.
 Despite the outreach efforts, there are many reasons why former workers may not wish to participate in the FWP, including that they believe they are in good health, they are simply not interested in screening, they may harbor a mistrust of a government program.